iamdtang/skaterdav85.github.io/_posts/2014-07-02-finding-zombie-views-in-backbone-with-chrome-dev-tools.markdown

 });
 ```

 I have set up this event binding in our _initialize()_ method.
-The next thing I will do is store the _people_ variable on the window object so that we can persist this Backbone Collection.
-Many times in a Backbone application you will keep a collection around in memory so that you can do something with that data such as filter it.
+The next thing I will do is store the _people_ variable on the window object so that we can keep our Backbone Collection in memory.
+Many times in a Backbone application you will keep a collection around in memory so that you can do something with that data later on such as filtering it.
 It doesn't really matter where you store it.
-The key thing here is that it is still in memory somewhere.
+The key thing here is that it is still in memory somewhere and we have a way of accessing it.

 ```js
 // previous code here